yossefAlatter/yossefAlatter/README.md

 ---
 ### What I Do ? 🔨

-I desgin and build web pages as a freelancer in mostaql, upwork and freelance.com platform 💻.
+I desgin and build web pages as a freelancer in mostaql, upwork and freelance.com platforms 💻.
 In details ...
 I am using figma to build web pages which have ...
   - responsive desgin